phac-nml/irida-plugin-ectyper/README.md

 # Building/Packaging

-Building and packaging this code is accomplished using [Apache Maven][maven].
-However, you will first need to install [IRIDA][] to your local Maven repository.
-The version of IRIDA you install will have to correspond to the version found in the `irida.version.compiletime` property in the [pom.xml][] file of this project.
+Building and packaging this code is accomplished using [Apache Maven](http://maven.apache.org/download.cgi).
+However, you will first need to install [IRIDA](https://github.com/phac-nml/irida) to your local Maven repository.
+The version of IRIDA you install will have to correspond to the version found in the `irida.version.compiletime` property in the [pom.xml](https://github.com/phac-nml/irida-plugin-ectyper/blob/master/pom.xml) file of this project.
 Right now, this is IRIDA version `19.01.3`.
 Here is the a brief workflow to compile new *.jar file from the source code

 ```bash